KnowOneActual/beaubremer-blog/posts/Building_a_Network_Monitor.md

 Ever wondered what goes on behind the scenes when you interact with a website?
 Let's dive into a common challenge in web development and my journey to build a useful tool, even when my initial plans hit a few snags.

 Hey everyone!
 Beau here, your friendly neighborhood tech enthusiast, sharing a peek behind the curtain of my latest web development adventure.
-If you've poked around my site lately, you might have noticed a shiny new "Network Latency Monitor" in my [Creative Resource Library](https://beaubremer.com/#creative_library).
+If you've poked around my site lately, you might have noticed a shiny new "Network Latency Monitor" in my [My Projects](https://beaubremer.com/#creative_library).
 It’s not just a cool tool; it’s a story about a great idea, a few head-scratching problems, and the beautiful mess of trial and error that makes development so rewarding (and occasionally, frustrating!).

 ### The Spark: A Speed Test with "Wow Factor"